Home Culture in Vancouver Latin American Heritage Month in Vancouver

 The following video shows scenes at the opening ceremonies of Latin American Heritage Month at Granville Island in 2021.
 The event took place in the Ocean Art Works Pavilion.

-In the video you’ll see a pair of Mexican Nahualli Folklore dancers.
+You’ll see a pair of Mexican Nahualli Folklore dancers.
 There is also a group of Aztec dancers and a person in a Catrina skeleton-like costume.

 Latincouver and LAHM